rogerbinns/apsw/doc/build.rst

 running the test suite.
 The test suite is run multiple times to make any memory leaks or similar issues stand out.
 A checking version of Python is also used.
 See :source:`tools/valgrind.sh` in the source.
+The same testing is also done with the compiler's sanitizer option.

-To ensure compatibility with the various Python versions, a script downloads and compiles all supported Python versions in both 2 byte and 4 byte Unicode character configurations against the APSW and SQLite supported versions running the tests.
+To ensure compatibility with the various Python versions, a script downloads and compiles all supported Python versions in both debug and release configurations against the APSW and SQLite supported versions running the tests.
 See :source:`tools/megatest.py` in the source.

 In short both SQLite and APSW have a lot of testing!